nathancarter/weblurch/doc/plan.md

    create their own UI for editing such attributes, and just store them in the Groups themselves, content with the fact that the `xml-groups` module will carry that data over into the XML output.
+ * OPTIONAL:
+   Create an importer that reads in OM CDs and creates documents from them that use Groups.
+This would then truly be an OM CD Editor!

 ### General documentation